Alhasan-AJ/Cell-Towers-project/README.md

 # CellTowerFull-Stack

-A full stack application that uses the telecom company's API endpoint to filter and visualize the data.
+A full stack application that uses the telecom company's API endpoint to filter and visualize the cell towers data.
 The provided API endpoint from the company contains information on hundreds of cell towers, including their tower id, network operator, technology (2G, 3G, 4G, or 5G), latitude, and longitude.
 The application is built to consume the API and visualize the data.